mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 type RequiredPerson = Required<OptionalPerson>; // { id:string; name: string; address: string; birthDate: string; } *5
 ```
 * 1: Exclude some attributes
-* 2: Pick some attributes
+* 2: Pick up some attributes
 * 3: Make all attributes optional
 * 4: Make all attributes read-only
 * 5: Make all attributes required

 :::check
 **How should interfaces and type aliases be used differently?**
-Since both can do similar things, you need to establish a design policy to use them differently.
+Since both can do similar things, it is necessary to set design policies and use them differently.
 Below is one suggestion for differentiation.
-* Basic Policy
+* Basic policy
-  * Choose the method that can adopt a structure that matches the model (do not easily substitute composition for things with inheritance relationships, etc.)
+  * Choose the method that can take the structure according to the model (e.g., do not easily substitute compositions for things with inheritance relationships)
-  * If component definitions based on design methodologies such as DDD are established, decide which to choose for each component
+  * If component definitions based on design methodologies like DDD are established, decide which to choose for each component
-  * If in doubt, decide in advance which to lean towards
+  * If unsure, decide in advance which to lean towards
 * Interface
   * Define the structure of an object
   * Define types with inheritance relationships
   * Define types to be published as extension points
 * Type Alias
-  * Give an alias to an existing type
+  * Give an existing type a different name
-  * Use union types or intersection types to define types
+  * Use union types, intersection types, etc., to define types
   * Define function types
 :::